angular/angular/aio/content/guide/glossary.md

 ## Data binding

-Applications display data values to a user and respond to user actions (such as clicks, touches, and keystrokes).
+Data binding allow apps to display data values to a user and respond to user actions (such as clicks, touches, and keystrokes).

 In data binding, you declare the relationship between an HTML widget and data source